voltration/ragemp-esbuild-starter/README.md

 ```

 # Issues and Requests
+* This starter currently support Svelte components and React components, if Vue is another framework that is requested I will look into it.
+Note that you can use Vue using a script tag.

 * If you have a bug report or a feature request, you can create a new [issue](https://github.com/voltration/ragemp-esbuild-starter/issues/new).